 13)Rocket Audio Wireless 2 Channel In-Ear Monitor System

 Wireless in-ear monitors are becoming more and more popular these days in churches, although a usable system can be expensive.
-An advatage is that it takes away the need for floor monitors which can take up a good bit of floor space.
+An advantage is that it takes away the need for floor monitors which can take up a good bit of floor space.
 This 2 channel, 4 unit system from Rocket Audio is a very good solution for a reasonable price.
 With 2 channels, it means you can have a mix of two musicians on one and two on the other or three musicians on one channel and one on the others.
 If you need more channels, you could consider doubling up on transmitter units if your mixing desk has capacity for that.
 A nice unit for the money.
-Read more about the best in ear monitor systems.

 14)Yamaha DXR 12 Active Powered Loudspeakers